 After 63 days of fighting, the German forces finally put an end to it all.
 They then expelled the population from the city and wrecked and looted its vacant buildings, all while the nearby Red Army did nothing.
 It’s estimated that 90 percent of the city was destroyed.

 When World War II ended, Stalin used the failed uprising as Soviet propaganda, twisting the facts to reflect the Polish Home Army’s shortcomings.
-Stalin had purposely directed his forces not to intervene since he knew allowing the exiled, pro-capitalist Polish government to return would thwart his plants of pursuing a communist agenda in the country.
+Stalin had purposely directed his forces not to intervene since he knew allowing the exiled, pro-west Polish government to return would thwart his plants of pursuing a soviet agenda in the country.
 After communism fell, the Warsaw Uprising was finally given proper recognition.

 Today, a memorial honors those who fought against Nazi occupation and the threat of a Soviet takeover.
 The 33-foot-tall bronze sculpture was unveiled in 1989.
 It depicts a group of fighters in active combat while running beneath the ruins of a falling building.
 A smaller structure shows insurgents entering a manhole, which pays tribute to the way the Poles made use of the city’s sewer system.